If you're on the hunt for the perfect, ethically-sourced diamond, lab-grown diamonds are the answer to your search.

 You'll love this:

-Each lab diamond on James Allen is a real diamond.
+Every lab diamond on James Allen is a real diamond.
 Rest assured they do NOT sell fake diamond simulants like cubic zirconia.
-All of their lab diamonds are certified by the IGI (International Gemological Institute) so you know you're getting what you pay for.
+I verified that all of their lab-created diamonds are certified by the IGI (International Gemological Institute) so you know you're getting what you pay for.

 Typically, with natural diamonds, we want a certification with the GIA (Gemological Institute of America) or AGS (American Gem Society).
-But in the case of synthetic diamonds, IGI certifications do a better job of pinpointing exacts, rather than broadly speculating like GIA does with lab diamonds.
+But in the case of synthetic diamonds and similarly created diamonds, IGI certifications do the best job of pinpointing exacts, which is what James Allen offers.

 It gets better:

-Diamond prices at James Allen are budget-friendly because I discovered that they are ALWAYS cheaper than your popular diamond retailers at brick and mortar locations (think Kay, Zales, etc).
-Plus, lab created diamonds are known to be between 20%-30% cheaper than similar mined diamonds, even if they have the exact same crystal structure and finished product.
+Lab grown diamond prices at James Allen are budget-friendly because I discovered that they are ALWAYS cheaper than your popular diamond retailers at brick and mortar locations (think Kay, Zales, etc).
+Plus, lab-created diamonds are known to be between 20%-30% cheaper than similar mined diamonds, even if the lab-created diamonds have the exact same anatomy, crystal structure, beauty, excellence and finished product.

-So if you combine James Allen's standard great pricing plus the lower lab diamond prices, you can get a round 1-carat lab created loose diamond for $2,000 less than it's mined counterpart from other bridal stores.
+So if you combine James Allen's standard great pricing plus the lower lab diamond prices, you can select a stunning round 1-carat lab-created loose diamond for $2,000 less than its mined counterpart from other bridal stores.
 That’s a great deal when it comes to lab-created diamonds.